sachin9164/fullThrottle/README.md

 ## Employee Time Report

-- For **styling** we have used materialize CSS .
+- For **styling** i have used materialize CSS .
 - To fetch **data** i had created mock API using https://mockapi.io/ and stored all the given JSON in that API.
-- For calendar we have added react-calendar-timeline as dependency.
+- For calendar i have added react-calendar-timeline as dependency.

 ###Project Website Link